Malta Financial Services License

 2. Low Taxation

-Maltese Investment Services License Holders, whose activities are limited to services from Malta but not in Malta (i.e. not advising Maltese individuals) could benefit from Malta’s Imputations System wherein they are subject to a corporate tax of 35% but non-resident shareholders would then benefit from a very attractive tax refund ending up in a final rate of taxation of 5%.
+Maltese Investment Services License Holders, whose activities are limited to services from Malta but not in Malta (i.e. not advising Maltese individuals) could benefit from Malta’s Imputations System wherein they are subject to a corporate tax of 35%.
+In addition, non-resident shareholders would then benefit from a very attractive tax refund ending up in a final rate of taxation of 5%.

 3. Professional Services